kazabooboo/gizra.com/_posts/2010-05-09-group-the-new-og-intro.md

 ---
-created: 1273414312
-layout: post
 tags:
 - Drupal-planet
 - Group
 - OG
-permalink: content/group-intro
+permalink: /content/group-intro/
 title: Group (the new OG) intro
+created: 1273414312
+layout: post
 ---
  In the past few month, since Drupalcon Paris, I was busy upgrading Organic groups (a.k.a OG) to Drupal7.
 I'd like to give a quick overview of what has been done, what needs to be done, and the changes that came with the upgrade.